King George VI & Queen Elizabeth Stakes

 Up next is the the Deloitte Handicap Stakes (Class 2) for three year olds.
 It’s a one mile race and sure to be full of free bet racing action.
 It’s followed by a race with one of the longest names in racing: The Cash Out Multiples Only On Betfair International Stakes (Heritage Handicap) (Class 2).
 It’s for horses 3+ years old and run over seven furlongs.

 The big race is up next at 3.50 pm, followed by The Longines Handicap Stakes for Lady Riders at 4.25pm.
-Run over seven furlongs with a prize of £13,000, this race is sure to generate some interest and might be worth a punt if your using free bet offers.
+Run over seven furlongs with a prize of £13,000, this race is sure to generate some interest and might be worth a punt if your using free bets or betting offers.

 Then it’s the Titanic Belfast Winkfield Stakes (Class 1), another race for two year olds, this time over seven furlongs and worth £25,500 to the winner.
 The Canisbay Bloodstock Handicap Stakes (Class 4) is the last race of the day and the last chance for punters to find best odds.